 Don't want to read?
 Give it a listen here!

-When it comes to long term weight loss, most people fail.
-Sure, they can lose weight quick enough in 4-8 weeks (ever heard of the dumb cabbage soup diet?), but the slow and steady progress of long-term weight loss encompasses much more than just less calories and more activity.
+When it comes to weight loss, most people fail.
+Sure, they can lose weight quick enough in 4-8 weeks (ever heard of the dumb cabbage soup diet?), But the slow and steady progress of long-term weight loss encompasses much more than just fewer calories and more activity.

 When it comes to the best long term weight loss plan, most people jump on the latest diet trend and hit the gym for cardio bursts.
 To be honest, this makes me shake my head every single time.

 Weight loss is easy if you decide to cut out all possible freaking food groups for four weeks.
 I love the idea behind whole30 (yay eat real food!) but keto drives me bonkers (read more about why you should avoid the keto diet here).

 While some of these diets can definitely serve a weight loss purpose (intermittent fasting is one of my favorites), they fail miserably long term.
 Yes, you should stop eating shit food that has zero nutrients.
 But if you diet for a month then resume your old habits, you won’t keep losing weight.

-Which is why 30-day challenges drive me nuts.
-Learn how to eat really food, each and every day if you’re looking for long term weight loss results.
+This is why 30-day challenges drive me nuts.
+Learn how to eat real food, each and every day if you’re looking for long term weight loss results.

 This means that you’ll have to learn to cook a bit GASP.
 This may be super scary if you’ve never cooked (trust me, I’ve been there) but the truth of the matter is, we’re overweight because our food choices suck.
-Not matter how healthy it seems, a fast food wrap is never going to be the same as a home-cooked meal.
+No matter how healthy it seems, a fast food wrap is never going to be the same as a home-cooked meal.